 The term rural crime may not be one you are aware of, but it is important to understand the different types of rural crime and what you can do to prevent it.

-They recognise that today’s children and young people are the service users of today and tomorrow, so LILT is seeking to increase awareness of services and initiatives that effect young people locally.
+It recognises that today’s children and young people are the service users of today and tomorrow, so the INT is seeking to increase awareness of services and initiatives that affect young people locally

 Using open space to improve wellbeing